jakobzhao/geog4572/project/presentation.md

 * Introduce the function of this visualization.
 * Describe what **geographic phenomona** a visulaization of the same kind can intepret.
 * Describe the javascript libraries are used for generating the visualization.
 * Inspect the code if possible.
+(Please connect to what you have learned from class.)
 * Critique the visualization design.

 > Please submit the url of the chosen visualization application to the canvas dropbox at least one day before the presentation date.